yehudav/learning-front-end/README.md

 ## 1. learn computer science

-read and practice "cracking the coding interview" practice problems from leet code https://leetcode.com/problemset/all/
+- read and practice "cracking the coding interview".

+- practice problems from leet code https://leetcode.com/problemset/all/

 ## 2. get a bird's eye view of the industry